-- (2) Section 33 applies in relation to an act mentioned in subsection (1). - (3) For the purposes of section 33: - (a) an act mentioned in subsection (1) is taken to be an infringement of a right protected under this Act; and - (b) any work, performance, sound recording or broadcast from which rights management information has been removed, or in which such information has been altered, is taken to be an infringing copy.
+- (2) Section 34 applies in relation to an act mentioned in subsection (1). - (3) For the purposes of section 34:

+an act mentioned in subsection (1) is taken to be an infringement of a right protected under this Act; and any work, performance, sound recording or broadcast from which rights management information has been removed, or in which such information has been altered, is taken to be an infringing copy.